Indonesian coelacanth: Discovery

 On September 18, 1997, Arnaz and Mark Erdmann, traveling in Indonesia on their honeymoon, saw a strange fish in a market at Manado Tua, on the island of Sulawesi.
 Mark Erdmann thought it was a gombessa (Comoro coelacanth), although it was brown, not blue.
 Erdmann took only a few photographs of the fish before it was sold.
 After confirming that the discovery was unique, Erdmann returned to Sulawesi in November 1997, interviewing fishermen to look for further examples.
 In July 1998, a fisherman Om Lameh Sonatham caught a second Indonesian specimen, 1.2 m in length and weighing 29 kg on July 30, 1998, and handed the fish to Erdmann.
 The fish was barely alive, but it lived for six hours, allowing Erdmann to photographically document its coloration, fin movements and general behavior.
 The specimen was preserved and donated to the Bogor Zoological Museum, part of the Indonesian Institute of Sciences.
 Erdmann's discovery was announced in Nature in September 1998.

-The fish collected by Erdmann was described in a 1999 issue of Comptes Rendus de l'Académie des sciences Paris by Pouyaud et al. It was given the scientific name Latimeria menadoensis (named after Manado where the specimen was found).
+The fish collected by Erdmann was described in a 1999 issue of Comptes Rendus de l'Académie des sciences Paris by Pouyaud et al..
+It was given the scientific name Latimeria menadoensis (named after Manado where the specimen was found).
 The description and its naming were published without the involvement or knowledge of Erdmann, who had been independently conducting research on the specimen at the time.
 In response to Erdmann's complaints, Pouyaud and two other scientists asserted in a submission to Nature that they had been aware of the new species since 1995, predating the 1997 discovery.
 However the supplied photographic evidence of the purported earlier specimen, supposedly collected off southwest Java, was recognised as a crude forgery by the editorial team and the claim was never published.

-The fish is legally protected through the Minister of Forestry Regulation No. 7/1999.
-However, it continued to be caught by local fishermen; on November 5, 2014, a fisherman found a specimen in his net, the seventh Indonesian coelacanth found in Indonesian waters since 1998.
-Eight have been caught as of 2018.
+Its geographic distribution is known to be largely confined to Indonesia, and most of the recorded species sightings are reported off North Sulawesi.
+Some of the areas include Talise Island, Gangga Island as well as Manado Bay.
+The species has also been found off the southern coast of Biak Island in northern New Guinea [16].
+With the discovery of Latimeria menadoensis found in Indonesian waters, researchers have suggested that this area could be the point of origin of all the coelacanths.